chrisalexander/blog/_posts/2013-03-10-1000-posts-a-look-back-on-the-blog.md

 ---
 layout: post
+heading: '1000 posts'
-heading: '1000 posts - a look back on the blog'
+subheading: 'A look back on the blog'
 categories: the-blog
 ---